metablaster/WindowsFirewallRuleset/docs/SecurityAndPrivacy.md

 6. Expand node: `Security options`
 7. On the right find option `User Account Control: Only elevate executable files that are signed and validated`
 8. Double click it to open it
-9. Click on enabled checkbox and apply, hit OK
+9. Click on enabled checkbox and apply, click OK

 Now if you attempt to install unsigned software an error will appear like in the image below: